sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

      * kubernetes master is available and reachable.
      * kubernetes manifest for this feature & device is available.
      * The corresponding container image could be successfully pulled down.

-   When the container starts, it calls `system container state <name> up kube`.
-This script makes a request to get activated, if started by kubernetes for the first time.
-The hostcfgd watch for this request and upon request, do the necessary update and call for service restart.
-This would transparently stop the container running local image and restart the kubernetes's downwloaded image.
-From here on this feature runs on kubernetes deployed image.
+   Anytime the kube controlled container stops, it has to be stopped and started through service stop/start, to ensure all the dependent services are handled.
+   The hostcfgd helps with that too.

 * The monit could help switch from kubernetes managed to local image, on any failure scenario.

   If a manifest for a feature for a device is removed or corrupted, this would make kubernetes un-deploy its container image.
 The monit could watch for failures.
 When monit notices the kubernetes-managed container being down for a configured period or more, it could make the necessary updates and restart the service, which would transparently start the local container image.

+* The sccripts are provided to join-to/reset-from master.
+   * kube_join
+      *  Fetches admin.conf from master through https GET and use that to join
+      *  Fetches an archive of metadata & service files for kubernetes-only features.
+      *  Based on the metadata, all/subset of matching service files are installed.
+      *  This would enable start/stop of the new kubernetes-only services

 ## CONFIG-DB